EthanTang0115/ML601.475/README.md

-This is an repository for codes from machine learning
+This is a repository for codes from machine learning

 JHU 601.475 Machine Learning